neuralmagic/deepsparse/docs/use-cases/cv/object-detection-yolov5.md

 print(labels)
 # [['person', 'person', 'car', 'person', 'motorcycle', 'person', 'person', 'person', 'motorcycle', 'person']]
 ```

+### Cross Use Case Functionality

+Check out the [Server User Guide](../../user-guide/deepsparse-server.md) for more details on configuring a Server.
 ## Using a Custom ONNX File
 Apart from using models from the SparseZoo, DeepSparse allows you to define custom ONNX files when deploying a model.